RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

       say ClarkKent~text == Superman~text   -- 1

   (/jlf)

+  (jmb)
+  :-)
+  It's one of the basic rules of equality, as studied by logic.
+These laws are so ingrained in our way of thinking that normally they are thought of as evident and therefore never explicited.
+From equality, one should expect (a) reflexivity, i.e, $\forall x (x = x)$; (b) symmetry, i.e., $\forall x \forall y (x = y \rightarrow y = x)$; (c) transitivity, i.e., $\forall x \forall y \forall z ( (x = y \land y = z) \rightarrow x = z)$, (d) the law of indiscernibility of identicals, which can be very clearly stated in plain language: if two things A and B are identical, then there should not be any property P such that P(A) \\= P(B).
+  Of course in computer science you will only have perfect indiscernibility in the reflexive case (i.e., when you are comparing one variable to itself), because otherwise address(x) \\= address(y).
+  I'll state again my point in a different way.
+We can (and should) offer a decode BIM.
+Then the _decoded_ byte string may well be different, depending on the way we store Unicode strings.
+This would allow for ``"René"~decode("UTF-8")~length = 5.
+But first-order BIMs should always return the same, except perhaps for the ones that manage internal representations, like encode and decode.
+  "René" only _has_ a c2x if we assume that an Unicode string _has_ an encoding.
+I strongly oppose this idea, as I've explained in detail in the next point.
+  On the other hand, "René"~decode("UTF-8") is a byte string, and then of course it has c2x.
+  (/jmb)

 * Also, x2c et al are used to store certain values in a byte.
 But we won't know, in general terms, how a codepoint is stored.
 Or a grapheme cluster.
   (jlf)